karinlag/BIOS9000/1_velvet_exercise.md

 * Change `ASM_NAME` to a directory name of your choosing
 * Change `VALUE_OF_K` to the value you have picked
 * The command is split over several lines by adding a space, and a `\` (backslash) to each line.
 This trick makes long commands more readable.
-If you want, you can write the whole command on one line instead.
+Sometimes copy pasting will not work, it is best to write in the command yourself.

 After `velveth` is finished, use `ls` to look in the new folder that has the name you chose.
 You should see the following files: